MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 ### 2. Set a custom icon

 Open `/packages/snap/snap.manifest.json` in a text editor.
-This file contains the main configuration details for your snap.
+This file contains the main configuration details for your Snap.
 Edit the `npm` object (within the `location` object) and change the value for the `iconPath` key by giving the path `"images/gas.svg"` to your new icon:

 ```json title="snap.manifest.json"